futurewei-cloud/zeta/docs/design/zeta_system_design.md

 processing can be pushed to OVS on the initiating compute host, resulting host to host direct communication we call direct path.

-In this document, we will use logical networking model to explain networking concepts from user’s perspective and use Zeta’s physical networking model when we describe implementation details.
+In this document, we will use logical networking model to describe Zeta external behavior/APIs from user’s perspective and use Zeta’s physical networking model when we describe Zeta internal implementation details.

+Zeta logical networking model supports following common cloud networking
+concepts:
+* Tenant/Project - which represents an tenant administrative domain.
+* VPC - Virtual Private Cluster, which represents a private networking space within an administrative domain.
+  * Each Project can have multiple VPCs in it
+  * IP spaces between VPCs are independent and may overlap
+* Network - Layer 3 forwarding domain within an VPC's networking space
+  * VPC Network can communicate with outside world through provider gateway
+  * Network can include other networks to create tiers or hierarchy
+  * Each VPC have at least one network
+  * networks within a VPC can be connected or isolated
+* Subnet - Layer 2 forwarding domain within a Network
+  * Tenant/project compute instances are attached to subnet
+  * Communication within subnet are L2 switched
+  * Communication beyond subnet are L3 routed
+  * Each network have at least one subnet or child network
+* Port/Endpoint - Point where a Tenant compute instance (VM/Container)
+atteched to subnet
+  * A compute instance has at least one port
+  * A compute instance may have multiple ports, each attaches to **different** subnet

 ### 4.2 Hardware Architecture